xanderstevenson/text-2-mp3/README.md

 - Automatic play of audio sample can be achieved by uncommenting a few lines of code, although overuse could damage your speakers.
 Mine started crackling after playing these samples hundreds of times while debugging the main function but a system restart cleared it up.
 Still, use at your own risk.
 I'm not responsible for any damages.

+- if the filename given does not exist, the program will exit.
+However, if the choice of accent is not within the range, the default of American English will be applied.

 - Tip: When pasting from a web page or Word doc, delete the image file names or it will read them (they are often long).